 Related Article: What To Do In Israel

 The easiest and fastest way from Tel Aviv to Jerusalem is by renting a car at the airport and driving.
-Rental cars are cheap in Israel, check prices on Rentalcars.com they have the lowest rates and free cancelation.
+Rental cars are cheap in Israel.
+Check prices on Discovercars.com.
+They have the lowest rates and free cancelation.
 Rates for this month are only $20 a day.
-This way you can explore all the best places in Israel on your own schedule.
+This way, you can explore all the best places in Israel on your own schedule.

 How To Get From Tel Aviv to Jerusalem